dasjar/realworld-dimension-estimator/README.md

 Then open:
 👉 http://localhost:8080/app/index.html

-How to use
+How to use:
 Upload an image (or click “Start Camera”).

-Enter the measured distance Z (m).
+Enter the measured distance
+𝑍
+Z (m).

 Click two points on the object.